rsergio07/sre-cicd-pipeline/README.md

 git push origin main
 ```

-Once pushed, your pipeline will include:
+Once your pipeline runs:

-1. Code validation (tests and security)
+1. Code is tested and scanned for security
-2. Build
+2. A container image is simulated and metadata is generated
-3. Deploy to Staging + Tests
+3. The app is deployed to a staging environment, where smoke and performance tests are run
-4. Deploy to Production
+4. If staging passes, it’s promoted to production for final verification

-Each stage simulates a real CI/CD progression with validation gates.
+This structure mirrors how modern SRE and DevOps teams validate releases safely and reliably.

 ---